Dist m4ri 0.0.1.alpha

 Overview

-The program implements two algorithms for calculating the distance of a classical or quantum CSS binary code:
+The program implements two algorithms for calculating the distance of a classical linear binary code or a quantum CSS qubit code:

 • Random information set (also, random window, or RW), to calculate the upper distance bound, and